 David K. Lamb, CAGO, DMus (1)

 There is a definite and positive role in this post-grievance era for regional and local Professional Development officials to provide support and skills to chapter members.
 It has long been suggested that local chapters plan annual activities which assist members in the employment aspect of their professional lives, including skills in seeking employment, contract and salary negotiation, conflict resolution, copyright law issues and performance evaluation.
-The national Committee on Professional Development and Support has posted on agohq.org (“Careers”) a list of suggested program topics devoted to these areas of our professional lives.
-The Committee plans to encourage communication and the sharing of ideas among regional and local PD officials, and eventually to provide a system for training local and regional officials in the skills needed for clergy-musician conflict resolution.
-Your suggestions and ideas are most welcome; you may contact the Committee on Professional Development and Support through Director David Rhody at email@example.com.
+The national Committee on Career Development and Support has posted a list of suggested program topics devoted to these areas of our professional lives at http://www.agohq.org/careers/career-development/.